Hardonian/Zeo/CONTRIBUTING.md

 # Contributing

-Zeo is currently proprietary.
+Zeo is open source.
+Contributions are welcome..
 Contributions may be accepted by invitation.

 ## Ground rules
 - Preserve epistemic integrity: no false precision; ranges by default.